Tech-noneX/Engineering-Knowledge-Base/docs/modules/functools/functools_module.md

 reference: "Higher-order functions and utilities for functional programming and decorators"
 tags: [ "standard library", "functional", "decorator", "caching", "tools" ]
 see_also: [ "itertools", "operator", "collections" ]
-works_with: [ "functions", "callables", "iterables" ]
+works_with: [ "function", "callable", "iterable" ]
 ---

 # functools